aptech/docs/docs/CR-delif.rst

           0.2,
           2.0 };

-    //Create logical vector of 1's and 0's e = x .> 1;
+    // Create logical vector of 1's and 0's
+    e = x .> 1;

-    //Assign 'new_x' to be equal to 'x'
+    // Assign 'new_x' to be equal to 'x'
-    //with the rows removed in which 'e' equals 1 new_x = delif(x, e);
+    // with the rows removed in which 'e' equals 1 new_x = delif(x, e);

 After the code above, *new_x* should equal: